1982 British Army Gazelle friendly fire incident: Background

 On 2 April 1982, the British overseas territory of the Falkland Islands was invaded by neighbouring Argentina.
 The United Kingdom, nearly 8000 mi away, assembled and dispatched a naval task force of 28,000 troops to recapture the islands.
 The conflict ended that June with the surrender of the Argentine forces; the battles fought on land, at sea, and in the air had cost the lives of some 900 British and Argentine servicemen.

 In early May, British troops landed at San Carlos on the western side of East Falkland, and from there moved overland towards the islands' capital of Stanley.
 To support the advance, logistical supplies were ferried to the troops by helicopter from San Carlos.
-The Argentine forces occupying Stanley were supplied throughout the war by C-130 Hercules aircraft from the Argentine mainland.
+The Argentine forces occupying Stanley were supplied throughout the war by Lockheed C-130 Hercules aircraft from the Argentine mainland.
 These "milk-runs", as the British termed them, were a source of concern to the Royal Navy, and various attempts were made to intercept them.